Albritt/ChronologicalFileRenamer/README.md

 Download
 --------

-Download the latest JAR in releases or download source code (also in releases) and run from terminal using `mvn compile package`
+Download the latest JAR in releases or download source code (also in releases) and run from terminal using `mvn javafx:run` after compiling.